-- You will need to change into a surgical gown.
-Only cotton underwear can be worn.
+- You will need to change into a surgical gown and only cotton underwear can be worn.

 - Female patients will need to give a pre-operative urine sample for a pregnancy test.

-- Unless your physician told you to bring crutches, they are not necessary as you will be taken to your car in a wheelchair.
+- Unless your physician tells you to bring crutches, they are not necessary as you will be taken to your car in a wheelchair.

-- Please limit the number of family or friends who come with you as seating is limited.
+- Please limit the number of family or friends who will come with you, as seating is limited.

 After your surgery

 - Your physician will provide post-operative instructions regarding diet, rest, exercise, and medications.
-You will be provided with a written summary of these discharge instructions.
-Plan to rest the remainder of the day.
+You will be provided with a written summary of these discharge instructions, so plan to rest for the remainder of the day.